-Students who major in Music at the College of William & Mary must complete a senior capstone project.
-This 1-credit course culminates after a semester or more of preparation and can be fulfilled in four ways: Production, Presentation, Performance, or Paper.
+Students who major in Music at William & Mary must complete a senior capstone project.
+This is a semester-long 1-credit course and can be fulfilled in four ways: Production, Presentation, Performance, or Paper.

 Senior projects must be directed by a Music faculty advisor or a team of advisors.
-A student's plan for their senior project, detailed on their Senior Project Form [pdf], must be approved by their academic adviser and the Music Department Chair.
-Every senior must fill out a Senior Project Form by the deadline in the first few weeks of fall semester.
-The date and venue of a student's performance, presentation, or production must be registered with the Receptionist/Scheduling Coordinator.
-Students will only be allowed to change their proposed date/venue by completing a Senior Recital Change of Date/Venue Form [pdf] and turning it in to the Receptionist/Scheduling Coordinator.
+Your plan for your senior project, detailed on your Senior Project Form (found on the Resources for Students webpage), must be approved by your project advisor, academic adviser and the Music Department Chair.
+You must fill out a Senior Project Form by the deadline in the first few weeks of the first semester of your senior year.
+You will register the date and venue of your performance, presentation, or production with the Scheduling Coordinator.
+You may change your proposed date/venue by completing a Senior Recital Change of Date/Venue Form found on the Resources for Students webpage and turning it in to the Scheduling Coordinator.

-Students wishing to perform a full-length senior recital must have reached the 300-level of lessons by their Junior year.
-These students must declare their intent to play a full-recital to their applied lesson instructor by the end of fall semester their Junior year by filling out the Full-Recital Intent Form [pdf].
-At the end of spring semester Junior year, students who have declared their intent to play a full-recital will perform in a double-unit jury to determine if the student is sufficiently prepared to give a full-recital.
+If you wish to perform a full-length senior recital, you must have reached the 300-level of lessons by your junior year.
+Declare your intent to play a full-recital to their applied lesson instructor by the end of the second semester of your junior year by filling out the Full-Recital Intent Form (found on the Resources for Students webpage).
+At the end of the second semester of your junior year, you will perform in front of a jury to determine if you are sufficiently prepared to give a full recital.
 Recital approval will be given by a majority vote of the Jury Committee (composed of 3 applied music instructors and 1 academic faculty member).
-Students who are approved for a full-length recital for the final project will normally take 2 credits of lessons each semester until their recital, beginning their junior year.

-At the beginning of fall semester Senior year, students will submit a Senior Project Form [pdf], listing the repertoire to be performed.
-Students will normally have attained the 400-level of lessons by this time.
-At the end of fall semester, students will perform a final double-unit jury, containing repertoire that will be performed at the student's recital.
+At the beginning of the first semester of your senior year, submit a Senior Project Form, listing the repertoire you will perform.
+You should be taking 400-level lessons by this time.
+At the end of your first senior semester, you will perform a final double-unit jury, containing repertoire that will be performed at your recital.

-A full-recital is usually comprised fo 45 minutes of music.
-Students performing in Ewell Recital Hall who wish to have one of the department's student stage managers present to assist at their recital must fill out a Stage Manager Request Form [pdf] and turn it in to the Receptionist/Scheduling Coordinator at least one month prior to their recital.
-Students intending to use the Steinway in Ewell Recital Hall will need to make arrangements to obtain a key to the piano.
-Steinway keys can be rented from the Receptionist/Scheduling Coordinator at no cost.
+A full-recital is usually comprised of 45 minutes of music.
+If you perform your recital in Ewell Recital Hall and wish to have one of the department's student stage managers present to assist, fill out a Stage Manager Request Form (found on the Resources for Students webpage)and turn it in to Scheduling Coordinator at least one month before your recital.
+If you plan to use the Steinway in Ewell Recital Hall, you will need to obtain a key to the piano.
+The Scheduling Coordinator has the Steinway keys.